Disease/Disorder

 Patho-anatomy/physiology

-3. MG results from the production of AChR antibodies at the NMJ.
-In binding to the AChR, antibodies accelerate receptor degradation while also preventing acetylcholine (ACh) from binding to the receptors, thus disrupting normal neuromuscular transmission.
-AchRs less than 30% of normal lead to symptoms of MG.
+- MG is characterized by the antibody-mediated inference at the neuromuscular junction, where disease-inducing antibodies bind to the postsynaptic membrane, disrupting acetylcholine receptor function, and causing muscle weakness.
+In binding to the AChR, antibodies accelerate receptor degradation while also preventing acetylcholine (ACh) from binding to the receptors, thus disrupting normal neuromuscular transmission.1

-4. MG typically presents with ocular symptoms and can progress to more generalized symptoms.
-Onset time of symptoms is variable, and fluctuation in the disease course is typical.
+- JMG typically presents with ocular symptoms and can progress to more generalized symptoms.
+Onset time of symptoms is variable, and fluctuation in the disease course is typical.1 Compared to adult MG, JMG has a more benign course with better prognosis.5

 Specific secondary or associated conditions and complications

-2. Myasthenic Crisis is a life-threatening condition, triggered by stress or infection, during which weakness becomes severe enough to require intubation.
+- Myasthenic Crisis is a life-threatening condition, triggered by stress or infection, during which weakness becomes severe enough to require intubation.1

 Essentials of Assessment